adntgv/sell-your-own-x/community/TUTORIAL_TEMPLATE.md

 [What you'll have at the end and how it performs]

 ### Time and Resource Investment
-[Realistic expectations for implementation and maintenance]
+[Realistic expectations for implementation and maintenance.
+This section is crucial for setting user expectations.]

 ## 🛠️ Implementation Guide